 Certain events could make it more difficult and expensive to obtain property and casualty insurance, including coverage for terrorism.
 When the Trust's current insurance policies expire, the Trust may encounter difficulty in obtaining or renewing property or casualty insurance on its properties at the same levels of coverage and under similar terms, including limits and deductibles customarily carried for similar properties.
 Such insurance may be more limited and, for catastrophic risks (for example, earthquake, hurricane, flood and terrorism), may not be generally available to fully cover potential losses.
 Even if the Trust were able to renew its policies at levels and with limitations consistent with its current policies, the Trust cannot be sure that it will be able to obtain such insurance at premium rates that are commercially reasonable.
-If the Trust were unable to obtain adequate insurance on its properties for certain risks, it could cause the Trust to be in default under specific covenants on certain of its indebtedness or other contractual commitments it has that require the Trust to maintain adequate insurance on its properties to protect against the risk of loss.
-If this were to occur or if the Trust were unable to obtain adequate insurance and its properties experienced damages that would otherwise have been covered by insurance, it could adversely affect the Trust's financial condition and the operations of its properties.
+If the Trust were unable to obtain adequate insurance on its properties for certain risks, it could cause the Trust to be in default under specific covenants on certain of its indebtedness or other contractual commitments it has that require the Trust were unable to obtain adequate insurance and its properties experienced damages that would otherwise have been covered by insurance, it could adversely affect the Trust's financial condition and the operations of its properties.